Why are you engaged with the Goldfarb Center?

 What do you think is the most interesting thing happening right now in public affairs?

-Looking ahead, what are you most excited about for this year?
+Looking ahead, what are you most excited about for this coming year?